Photo: Shutterstock.com / Mykola Ivashchenko

-We strongly recommend that everyone on your hike be at least 12 years old.
+We strongly recommend that everyone on your hike should be at least 12 years old.
 And, like you, they must be in good shape and used to long hikes.

 The mountain wilderness is no place for babies or toddlers!
 They are very vulnerable to bad weather and cold temperatures.
 Please remember that it is always colder and windier in the mountains than down by the fjord.

 If, despite our warnings, you decide to bring a young child, you must be prepared to carry him or her for the entire hike, and have a high-quality child carrier backpack.
 We urge you to stop frequently to check that your child is warm and comfortable, that they have good blood circulation, and are not getting muscle cramps.

 Protect yourself against the sun

 Cover yourself and use a high-factor sun screen.
 When there is a nice cool breeze, you may fail to notice that you’re getting serious sunburn.